pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 The first number gives the number of lines, and the second number gives the number of "words".
 How can you use these two numbers to get the number of SNPs?
-(Keep in mind that one genotype is represented by a pair of letters; e.g., "A G".)
-What inconsistency to you find?
+(Keep in mind that one genotype is represented by a pair of letters; e.g., "A G".) **What inconsistency to you find?
+This is important for motivating the steps we take in the next episode.**

 :blue_book: Use the `ls -l` command to assess how efficient the binary representation (**.bed**) is relative to the text format (**.ped**).